-•Promises Abuja light rail will be fixed in short time
+.
+Assures Abuja Light Rail will be fixed in short time

 Olawale Ajimotokan in Abuja

-FCT Minister, Nyesom Wike, has denied using an armoured vehicle estimated at N300 million as his official car.
+The FCT Minister, Nyesom Wike, has pointedly denied using an armoured vehicle estimated at N300 million as his official car.

-His denial followed a report that a Lexus LX 600 SUV with the plate number FCT 01 was acquired several weeks ago by the FCT Permanent Secretary, Olusade Adesola for Wike, who was sworn in as minister on Monday.
+The denial followed a report that a Lexus LX 600 SUV with the number plate FCT 01 was acquired several weeks ago by the FCT Permanent Secretary, Olusade Adesola, for Wike, who was sworn in as minister on Monday.

-“I have seen what is going on in the social media how you (FCTA Permanent Secretary) bought a bullet-proof car of N300 million that using.
+“I have seen what is going on in the social media how you (FCTA Permanent Secretary) bought a bulletproof car of N300 million that I’m using.

 “I want you people (journalists) to go and hit your hand there (on the car) and see whether it is a treated car.
 With all due respect, people should be careful not to destroy other people.

-Wike, who was accompanied to the metro station by the FCT Minister of State, Dr Mariya Mahmoud and Adesola identified transportation as one of the sectors he intended to transform in the short time to reduce traffic congestion within the city.
+Wike, who was accompanied to the metro station by the FCT Minister of State, Dr Mariya Mahmoud, and Adesola identified transportation as one of the sectors he intends to transform in the short time to reduce traffic congestion within the city.

-He also insisted that it was not a good idea to begin another rail project while works on Lot 1 and Lot 3 that spanned 45.245 kilometres and which was commissioned in 2018, was ongoing.
+He also insisted that it was not a good idea to begin another rail project while works on Lot 1 and Lot 3 that span 45.245 kilometres and which was inaugurated in 2018 was ongoing.

-He, however, assured the people that the Abuja Light Rail project would be commissioned in the next coming months and put to public use.
+The minister assured the people that the Abuja Light Rail project will be inaugurated in the next coming months and put to public use.